quickattach0-tech/arabic/README.md

 The pool has Tic Tac Toe game with react hooks.

 # Chat
-the cat controlled by AI.
+The chat have been controlled by AI storing the appdata.